Current timestamp: 16/07/2026 07:07:49

 • Priority:

-* Reduce crime in and around the Swan shopping centre and Yew Tree – specifically focusing on Shoplifters, ASB and Street Cohort.
-To also support businesses with their daily issues and concerns and give them a voice with regular meetings.
+Reduce crime in and around the Swan shopping centre and Yew Tree specifically focusing on Shoplifters, ASB, Robbery’s, Street Cohort with begging offences.
+To also support businesses with their daily issues and concerns and give them a voice with regular meetings for Business watch.

 Action taken: